-- 1. Navigate to WAN > Links and click on Policies in the Actions column. - Locate the desired policy in the list and click Configure in the Actions column. - Set Enable this policy to checked and proceed to configure the policy settings.
-See Policies on page 63 for detailed information about the policy settings. - 4.
+- 1. Navigate to WAN->Links and click on Policies in the Actions column. - 2.
+Locate the desired policy in the list and click Configure in the Actions column. - 3.
+Set Enable this policy to checked and proceed to configure the policy settings.
+See A.1 Policies, for detailed information about the policy settings. - 4.
 Click Save when the configuration is complete.
 Back on the policy listing screen, verify that the Enabled field is checked for the policy. - 5.
 Repeat the steps above for any additional policies that should be configured.

-Note: Policy configurations are not global across all links, and must configured on a per link basis as required.
+Note: policy configurations are not global across all links, and must configured on a per-link basis as required.

-5.4.1 Special Considerations for WiFi Links
+5.4.1.
+Special Considerations for WiFi Links

-When planning how policies will be used to select/deselect WiFi links, be sure to take the Association Settling Period and Disassociation Settling Period of WiFi links into account (see WiFi Link Configuration Settings on page 70 for a description of these settings).
-These settings prevent the accidental selection and de selection of a WiFi link which could occur when brief WiFi connectivity is available (e.g. when driving past a depot's WiFi hostspot).
+When planning how policies will be used to select/deselect WiFi links, be sure to take the Association Settling Period and Disassociation Settling Period of WiFi links into account (see Appendix A.3.2 for a description of these settings).
+These settings prevent the accidental selection and de-selection of a WiFi link which could occur when brief WiFi connectivity is available (e.g. when driving past a depot's WiFi hostspot).

-Note: These settings are not available on cellular devices.
+Note: these settings are not available on cellular devices.